 There are 2 type plants to remove: weeds and invasive plants.
 During the first few years, please weed your gardens regularly.
 Whenever a garden is installed, weeds flourish because the soil is disturbed and there are blank spaces between plants.
 Plan on spending 15 minutes every day or 1-2 hours each weekend weeding, or a combination that suits you.
 It’s best to remove weeds when they are small and before they flower or seed.
 Recommended weeding method: Cut the weed off at the base with a pruner, Dutch Hoe or String Trimmer instead of pulling.
 This will minimize disturbance.
 Note: weeding is necessary but a little different when starting from seed rather than live plants.
 Some weeds may grow back, but eventually their numbers will decrease with maintenance and as the native plants fill in.
 Note: it’s not necessary to remove every weed, unless it is invasive plant.
 If you’re not sure something is a weed, invasive or a good plant, let it flower but not spread or seed, and compare it to Internet photos or also try to “google” a verbal description of the suspected weed’s flower, leaves and stem.
 BTW: Some weeds are beneficial to wildlife.
 Please read “Why cant weed be friends”, for more information.
 You’ll find weeding relaxing and the best time to see wildlife up close.

 Invasive plants in your garden should be removed.
 See the Chicago Botanic Garden’s invasive species website.
 There are different removal methods for different invasive species, so check online resources.
 Common invasive plants include: Canada or Bull Thistle, White or Yellow Sweet Clover, Purple Loosestrife, Garlic Mustard, Teasel, Gout (Bishops) weed, Crown Vetch, Buckthorns, Japanese Honeysuckles, and Burning Bush.
-Although poison ivy and Canada/Tall Goldenrod is native, you may want to remove these too if present in your yard.
+Although poison ivy is native, you may want to remove if not in natural area , where people exposure is frequent (ie. near paths) or if severely allergic.
+It is a great insect and bird plant.
+Also remove or reduce the amount of Canadian Goldenrod, Solidago canadensis (click name for photos/description) or Tall Goldenrod, Solidago altissima since both can take over a garden, and may be phytotoxic.